Two Ways to Increase Intrinsic Motivation in Autistic Kids

 Another big factor that affects intrinsic motivation is mastery.
 You know when you go bowling and you get a lower score than the last time you went?
 It’s kind of depressing.
 We always want to feel like we’re getting better.
 Kids feel the same way.
 It’s not just us who wants them to make progress, they want things to come easier to them too.

 This means, we should place demands carefully.
 It’s important for kids to feel successful.
-If we’re constantly putting high demands on our kids, therapy isn’t going to be fun for them, and their motivation is going to decrease.
+If we’re constantly putting high demands on our kids, learning isn’t going to be fun for them, and their motivation is going to decrease.
 We want to make sure that we’re challenging them, but at just the right level so that they still feel successful.

 So next time you’re trying to harness a child’s motivation, remember: To truly improve intrinsic motivation, the child needs to feel a sense of autonomy and mastery.